-Application of Executive Performance Plan in 2012
+Application of Executive Performance Plan in 2013

-For 2012, the Compensation Committee selected Sean M. O'Connor, Paul G. Anderson, Scott J. Branch, William J. Dunaway and Brian T. Sephton to be participants in the Executive Performance Plan.
+For 2013, the Compensation Committee selected Sean M. O'Connor, Scott J. Branch, William J. Dunaway, Brian T. Sephton and Peter J. Nessler, Jr. to be participants in the Executive Performance Plan.
+Three additional executives are also participants in the Executive Performance Plan.
 The potential bonuses for the participants were based on the following two performance targets: adjusted return on equity and increase in share price.
-In establishing the adjusted return on equity performance targets for 2012, the Compensation Committee elected to establish the target at each level based upon a premium over the one-year U.S. Treasury Bill rate ("T" in the following table), to be calculated as the average rate over the fiscal year, and determined to be 0.155% for 2012.
-No bonus was to be earned unless the adjusted return on equity for 2012 was at least 8.0%.
-Similarly, the Compensation Committee established the increase in share price target at 8.0%.
-No bonus was to be earned unless the share price increased by at least 8.0%.
+In establishing the adjusted return on equity performance targets for 2013, the Compensation Committee elected to establish the target at each level based upon a premium over the one-year U.S. Treasury Bill rate ("T" in the following table), to be calculated as the average daily rate over the fiscal year, and determined The performance plan may from time to time be amended, suspended or terminated, in whole or in part, by the Board of Directors or the Committee, but no amendment will be effective without Board and/ or shareholder approval if such approval is required to satisfy the requirements of Section 162(m).

+to be 0.1367% for 2013.
+No bonus was to be earned under the Plan unless the adjusted return on equity for 2013 was at least 6.1367%.
+Similarly, the Compensation Committee established the increase in share price minimum target at 8.0%.
+No bonus was to be earned under the Plan unless the share price increased by at least 8.0%.

 The potential bonuses for Messrs.
-O'Connor, Anderson and Branch based on these performance targets are set forth in the following table.
+O'Connor and Branch based on these performance targets are set forth in the following table.
 The potential bonuses for Messrs.
-Dunaway and Sephton were onehalf of these amounts.
+Dunaway, Sephton and Nessler were a pro-rata portion of these amounts, based upon targets established by the Compensation Committee.